ocadotechnology/quantumjs/CONTRIBUTING.md

  3. Improve the documentation.
 If you come across something that isn't well documented and want to help improve the documentation, submit a pull request to this repository.
-    The documentation lives in the `docs` folder.
+    The documentation lives in the `docs/` folder.

  4. Add syntax highlighting support for your favorite text editor.
-A couple of browsers have support already, but the more the better!
+A couple of editors have support already, but the more the better!

 ## How the project is structured